 The current Zoning By-law 2014-23:

-• use of travel trailers are only permitted on properties zoned Commercial Tourist and Waterfront Commercial Tourist Zone
+- use of travel trailers is only permitted on properties zoned Commercial Tourist and Waterfront Commercial Tourist Zone

 The purpose of the Zoning By-law Amendment is: